MLA Research Training Institute (RTI)

 - Letter of support from director, dean, or administrator indicating support for participation in the yearlong institute.

-PLEASE NOTE that the draft proposal of accepted applicants will continue to evolve during the institute as they acquire knowledge and explore various approaches and methodologies.
-Participants will revise and refine their proposals in collaboration with institute instructors and peers, with the goal of having a well-constructed research project to conduct once they return to their home institutions.
+PLEASE NOTE that the research topics of accepted applicants will be developed during the institute as they acquire knowledge and explore various approaches and methodologies.
+Participants will develoip and refine their proposals in collaboration with institute instructors and peers, with the goal of having a well-constructed research project soon after they return to their home institutions.

 Ready to Submit an Application for the Research Training Institute?

-- Choose the 2019 Research Training Institute online APPLICATION FORM.
+- Choose the 2020 Research Training Institute online application form. --CLOSED.

 - MLA members must login.